 Where to stay: The lift-linked village of St Jean de Sixt is just 5 minutes from La Clusaz and Le Grand Bornand.
 It has all the essentials you’d need and is close to the lovely market town of Thones with its fabulous Saturday morning market and excellent gourmet food shops.

 Renowned for its traditional and lively feel, Morzine, based in the northern edges of the French Alps and close to Lac Leman and Switzerland offers a wide range of shops, bars and restaurants.
-Morzine is linked to Les Gets which forms part of the Portes du Soleil circuit, one of the largest ski areas in the world, with 123 resorts and about 650km of marked ski and snowboard runs catering to every possible level and ability.
+Morzine is linked to Les Gets which forms part of the Portes du Soleil circuit, one of the largest ski areas in the world.
+With 123 resorts and about 650km of marked ski and snowboard runs, this resort caters for every possible level and ability.